pippinbarr/SNAKISMS/process/README.md

 * ~~Possible to Restart while apple off screen and have timeout trigger on refreshed game (check on restarts and timers generally)~~

 ## Fixes/considerations
-* Remember to add tracking information to the game
+* Remember to add tracking information to the game (github)

+* ~~Work on Monism's apple placement~~
+* ~~Work on Optimism's apple placement~~
+* ~~Work on Positivism's apple placement~~
+* ~~Implement "no under body" code for Snake apple placement~~
-* Disallow apple placement under snake body (determine if there are levels this won't work for, like Optimism or Monism)
+* ~~**DONE A BUNCH OF THIS** Disallow apple placement under snake body (determine if there are levels this won't work for, like Optimism or Monism)~~
+  * ~~The calculation.
+Total grid squares: 640/20*420/20 == 768.~~
+  * ~~Monism starts with 22+22+... no wait...~~
+  * ~~Monism can clearly fill the entire screen given that eating one body = one extra body on the screen (the added one + the relocated one), so that's an infinite generation process.
+So at some point you'd have to place new items on screen under the snake's body.
+As it stands it looks kind of fine anyway, I don't think you particularly notice.
+Maybe there could be a cut-off?~~
+  * ~~Optimism has an arbitrary limit of 300 apples, and there are 20*24==480 squares to place them in.
+BUT if the snake keeps eating them, it will eventually be sufficiently long that you would have to place apples under its body.
+OR you could do something where it tries for a set amount of time, then gives up and tries on the next tick...~~

 * ~~Add SFX to Casualism~~
 * ~~Play every version and make sure sound, timing, etc. in place~~